Rezepte

 2. Preheat the oven to 180 degrees.

-8. Next, in the large bowl, add the flour mixture to the banana mixture and mix gently.
-Make sure that everything is mixed well but not too much, otherwise the consistency of the banana bread will suffer.
+8. Next, add the flour mixture to the banana mixture in the large bowl and mix gently.
+Make sure that everything is mixed well, but not too much, otherwise the consistency of the banana bread will suffer.

 Header photo by Celina Albertz on Unsplash